 When giving your child medicines, you'll need to know:

 Because the dosages of prescription and OTC medicines depend on a patient's weight, make sure the doctor and pharmacist have updated information about your child's size.
-Too little medication can be ineffective and too much medication could be harmful.
-Also, different medications have different concentrations of ingredients, so always check the bottle and ask the pharmacist if you have any questions.
+Too little medication can be ineffective and too much could be harmful.
+Also, different medicines have different concentrations of ingredients, so always check the bottle and ask the pharmacist if you have any questions.

 Make sure the doctor and pharmacist know if your child has allergies or takes other medications regularly.

-Sometimes medicines should be given on an as-needed basis (given only when a child needs them for certain symptoms, such as pain or discomfort).
+Sometimes, medicines should be given on an as-needed basis (only when a child needs them for certain symptoms, such as pain or discomfort).
 OTC drugs that relieve symptoms like aches, pains, or fever (such as acetaminophen and ibuprofen) should only be taken as your doctor recommends.
 Over-the-counter cough and cold medications are not recommended for children under 6 years.
 It is very important to talk to your doctor first to be sure an over-the-counter medication is safe for your child.

-Many medications, though, should be taken until finished as prescribed by the doctor — even if your child begins to feel better before that.
-For example, antibiotics help to kill bacteria in the body, so it's important to finish all doses even after symptoms disappear because the infection can return if the antibiotic is stopped too early.
+Many medicines, though, should be taken until finished as prescribed by the doctor — even if your child begins to feel better before that.
+For example, antibiotics help to kill bacteria, so it's important to finish all doses even after symptoms stop, otherwise the infection could return.

 Never give aspirin to kids, especially during viral illnesses.
 Using aspirin during an illness caused by a virus (such as the flu, chickenpox, or an upper respiratory infection) can cause Reye syndrome, a potentially life-threatening disease with symptoms such as nausea, vomiting, and extreme fatigue that progresses to a coma.